GODZ-k/Build-and-Deploy-Ecommerce-Website/README.md

 - How to use common components and layout patterns for professional website design and development.
 - Advanced responsive design using media queries.
 - And Many More.
+## What we used in this project?
+- HTML
+- CSS
+- Javascript
+## Functionality
+  - Multipage Shopping website
+  - Multiple Products
+  - Shopping Cart
+  - Remove item into the Cart
+  - Responsive

 ## Sections
 - Page 1: Responsive Home Page Design.
 - Page 2: Shop Page & Single Product Page.